Sean Bouchard: Amateur career

+Bouchard attended Cathedral Catholic High School in San Diego, California.
+In 2014, his senior year, he hit .379 with 9 home runs in 32 games and was named the San Diego Union-Tribune Eastern League Player of the year.
+That summer, he played collegiate summer baseball for the Walla Walla Sweets of the West Coast League.

-A native of San Diego, California, Bouchard attended Cathedral Catholic High School and the University of California, Los Angeles (UCLA), where he played college baseball for the UCLA Bruins.
-In 2016, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
+Bouchard then attended the University of California, Los Angeles (UCLA), where he played college baseball for the Bruins.
+He was teammates with future Colorado Rockies teammates Jake Bird and Michael Toglia.
+In the summer of 2016, he played summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
+In 2017, he was a first-team All-Pacific 12 Conference first baseman and led UCLA in on-base percentage and slugging percentage.

 Professional career

 The Colorado Rockies selected Bouchard in the ninth round of the 2017 MLB draft.
-Bouchard made his professional debut for the Low-A Boise Hawks, posting a .290/.390/.477 slash in his first season.
-In 2018, Bouchard played in 125 games for the Single-A Asheville Tourists, batting .257/.324/.430 with 14 home runs, 75 RBI, and 22 stolen bases.
-In 2019, he played for the High-A Lancaster JetHawks, slashing .292/.354/.496 with 13 home runs and 68 RBI in 91 games.
+He made his professional debut for the Class A Short SeasonBoise Hawks, posting a .290/.390/.477 slash line that summer.
+In 2018, he played in 125 games for the Single-A Asheville Tourists, batting .257/.324/.430 with 14 home runs, 75 RBI, and 22 stolen bases.
+He led the South Atlantic League with 34 doubles and began playing in the outfield.
+In 2019, he played for the High-A Lancaster JetHawks and was named a California League mid-season All-Star slashing .292/.354/.496 with 13 home runs and 68 RBI in 91 games.

 Bouchard did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, he played in 91 games for the Double-A Hartford Yard Goats, hitting .266/.336/.494 with 14 home runs, 46 RBI, and 8 stolen bases.
-He was assigned to the Triple-A Albuquerque Isotopes to begin the 2022 season.

-Bouchard was called up to the majors for the first time by the Rockies on June 16, 2022.
-He made his debut on June 19, in which he went 0-3 with a walk.
-He went hitless in seven at-bats before he suffered a strained left oblique and was placed on the injured list on June 27.
-On July 16, after a short rehab stint, Bouchard was activated from the injured list and optioned to Triple-A. On August 30, Bouchard recorded his first career hit, a single off of Jay Jackson of the Atlanta Braves.
-He hit his first major league home run on September 2, a two–run shot off of Luis Cessa of the Cincinnati Reds.
-He finished the season appearing in 27 games for the Rockies, posting a slash of .297/.454/.500 with 3 home runs and 11 RBI.
+Bouchard was assigned to the Triple-A Albuquerque Isotopes to begin the 2022 season.
+He was called up to the majors for the first time by the Rockies on June 16.
+He made his debut on June 19, in which he went 0-for-3 with a walk.
+He went hitless in seven at-bats before he suffered a strained left oblique and was placed on the injured list (IL) on June 27.
+On July 16, after a short rehab stint, he was activated from the IL and optioned to Triple-A. He returned to the Rockies on August 30 and recorded his first career hit, a single off of Jay Jackson of the Atlanta Braves.
+Bouchard hit his first major league home run on September 2, a two-run shot off of Luis Cessa of the Cincinnati Reds.
+Bouchard finished the season appearing in 27 games for the Rockies, hitting .297/.454/.500 with 3 home runs and 11 RBI.
+He led the National League in on-base percentage and walk rate from August 30 to the end of the season.